 The purpose of a business is to make money.
 I know that a lot of people don’t like to think about money.
 In fact, there is an idea held by some editors that we should focus on being ‘kind’ and ‘helpful’ to our clients rather than being ‘greedy’ by focusing on money.
 However, to my mind, these two things are not mutually exclusive: we can be kind while making a profit.
 And when we have bills to pay and mouths to feed then avoiding thinking about money is not useful.

-I look at it this way: once I have earned enough money for our family, I can choose to spend any extra money on people or organisations that I want to support.
-I can do work for free or at a reduced rate, I can give money to charities or I can work a bit less one week and volunteer my time somewhere.
+I look at it this way: once I have earned enough for our family, I can choose to spend any extra money on people or organisations that I want to support.
+I can do work for free or at a reduced rate, I can donate to charities or I can work a bit less one week and volunteer my time somewhere.

 In essence, I’d encourage people to treat earning money through a business and charitable giving as two separate things.